-356 THEATRE ARTS: THE THEATRICAL EXPERIENCE - GRADES 9-12
+356 THEATRE ARTS: THE THEATRICAL EXPERIENCE - GRADES 9-12 .5 Credit 6 periods/cycle/Semester 1

 This course considers all aspects of theatre.
 Particular emphasis is placed on exploring acting techniques and developing a performance ensemble.
 Monologue and scene study, basic stage movement, musical theatre performance, line interpretation, and the development of vocal techniques will be part of the curriculum.
 Scenic design, lighting, makeup, costuming, and additional areas of technical theatre will also be addressed.
 Fully staged plays or one acts may be a part of the curriculum.